lorenzo-stacchio/Youtube_video_visualizer/README.md

   <img src="imgs/icon.png" alt="icon" width=300 height=200/>
 </p>

-Simple Python script based on [Selenium](https://www.selenium.dev/) to augment views on a pre-defined youtube video.
-Is up to you the choice of implementing a dynamic change IP address feature or use your the default one.
+Simple Python script based on [Selenium](https://www.selenium.dev/) to increase views on a pre-defined youtube video.
+Is up to you the choice of implementing a dynamic change IP address feature or use your default one.

 ## Drivers

 I will provide you a simple version of the Chrome Driver for Windows ([v. **ChromeDriver 99.0.4844.51**](https://chromedriver.storage.googleapis.com/index.html?path=99.0.4844.51/)).
-You can change in accordingly to your Google Chrome version, you can find the version for you [here](https://chromedriver.chromium.org/downloads).
-Remember to substitute the driver binaries in the ```drivers/``` folder.
+You can change it accordingly to your Google Chrome version, you can find the version for you [here](https://chromedriver.chromium.org/downloads).
+You should replace the driver binaries in the ```drivers/``` folder.

 ## Install

-Create a virtual environment for python (or just use the global one) and install all the dependecies with:
+Create a virtual environment for python (or just use the global one) and install all the dependencies with:

 ```pip install -r requirements.txt```